Hannrep4/A02/README.md

     <br>6.
 Create a file in VS Code to start scripting.
     <br>7.
 To sync your edits with your GitHub repository, locate the "Source Control" icon to the left.
     <br>8.
 After locating the "Source Control," there is a blue button that will commit your script and push it to your GitHub Repository.
 Before committing, it is advised to add a message to let others know of your pushes.
-    <br> You are now ready to use GitHub in VS Code!
+    <br> You are now ready to use GitHub in VS Code
     <br>
     <br> Source: https://code.visualstudio.com/docs/sourcecontrol/github
 </p>